🔴We Have the Proof: These are the Immigrants Destroying America and The West 2025-10-21 18:11

 Are you ready?

-Will newer generations in the West fully realize the empirical errors of unfettered compassion in time, or will the left try and finish destroying it before it can be fixed.
+Will newer generations in the West fully realize the empirical errors of unfettered compassion in time, or will the left try and finish destroying it before it can be fixed?

-Listen, that is a that is a very compelling argument.
+Listen, that is a very compelling argument.

 Let's make it even worse.